annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 We refer to these two properties as “hoistability” and “speculatability” respectively throughout the document and will be discussed in detail later.

-It’s not hard to see (proof by induction: details can be provided if needed) how formulas are generalized to an arbitrary number ‘k’ of early exits:
+It is not hard to see (proof by induction: details can be provided if needed) how formulas are generalized to an arbitrary number ‘k’ of early exits:

 P :sub:`0` :sup:`LOOP` = 2 :sup:`CLSZ(C1^|…| Ck^)+1` – 1